 During my PhD I studied learning and optimization structured by large graphs (total variation, graphical models, etc).
 I now work on remote sensing application such as semantic semantization of LiDAR point clouds, satellite hyperspectral imagery and surface reconstruction.
 I have also developed an interest for deep models structured by graphs such as recurrent networks (GRU, LSTM, ECC).

 NEW: the new version of cut pursuit can now handle nonsmooth terms, and is considerably optimized (speed x1000 compared to state-of-the art for EEG inverse problems).
-The preprint is ready, the code will come very soon!
+The preprint is ready, the code as well!

-I review for ICML, NIPS, ICCV, IJDSA, ANR, among others.
+I review for ICML, NIPS, ICCV, Mathematical Reviews, IJDSA, ANR, ISPRS among many others.